-After receiving my doctoral degree, I moved to Albuquerque, New Mexico, where I completed my clinical internship training in the Department of Psychiatry and Behavioral Sciences at the University of New Mexico Medical School.
-I acquired meaningful experiences in both inpatient and outpatient settings, assessing and treating child and adolescent patients who presented with a range of mental and emotional health problems, addictions, and medical illnesses.
+Following the completion of my doctoral degree in 2001, I relocated to Albuquerque, New Mexico.
+As part of my professional journey, I pursued clinical internship training in the Department of Psychiatry and Behavioral Sciences at the University of New Mexico Medical School.
+Throughout this training, I had the opportunity to work in diverse clinical settings, both inpatient and outpatient, where I assessed and treated child and adolescent patients.
+These individuals presented with a wide spectrum of mental and emotional health issues, as well as addictions and medical illnesses.

 "Being the 'best you can be' is really only possible when you are deeply connected to another.
 Splendid isolation is for planets, not people." — Dr. Sue Johnson

-Dr. Nick Hong
+Dr. Nick Hong (phone: 503-755-8571)

 Copyright © 2018 drnickhong.com - All Rights Reserved.